-The Monegasque passport currently ranks on the 15th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 174 countries.
+The Monegasque passport is currently ranked 13th place on the Guide Passport Index.
+It provides visa-free access to 179 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Monegasque passport holders have visa-free and visa on arrival access to countries such as Brazil, Japan, United Kingdom, United States and the entire European Union allowing almost instant travel worldwide.
-Monegasque passport holders do however require a visa to enter about 52 destinations in the world for destinations such as China, India and Russia.
+Monegasque passport holders do however require a visa to enter about 50 destinations in the world for destinations such as China, India and Russia.

 The Principality of Monaco is a microstate on the French Riviera that consists of ten wards.
 It is located in Europe with France as the only neighboring country and the Mediterranean Sea to the south.
 The most important wards are Monaco-City, Monte-Carlo/Spélugues and la Rousse.
 Monaco has a surface area of only 2.1 square kilometers and is therefore the second smallest independent country in Europe.
 Its climate is Mediterranean with hot, dry summers and mild wet winters.
 The terrain is dominated by hills and rocky cliffs.